25 Jan How to Manage Google Analytics User Data

 Data retention control options help keep analytics data clean from detailed customer data automatically.
 This is especially useful for businesses that are concerned with data privacy and/or dealing with sensitive information.

-According to the GDPR and CCPA laws, any user activity collected on a website can request to have their data deleted from the Analytics’ servers.
+According to the CCPA and GDPR laws, any user activity collected on a website can request to have their data deleted from the Analytics’ servers.
 Native User Deletion was added directly to the Analytics Reporting UI, so deleting user information has never been easier!

 The first step would be to determine a client ID (or a user ID for user-ID-enabled views).